-With the M400 you have the benefit of all day activity tracking.
+With the M400 you have the benefit of all-day activity tracking.
 It comes packed with features tailored for running to keep you engaged.
-The interval timer can be customised to specific timings and distance, the device will even show a projected completion time for your run depending on your stride.
+The interval timer can be customized to specific timings and distance, the device will even show a projected completion time for your run depending on your stride.

 If directions are not your strong point and you veer off track, the M400 can determine the shortest distance and direct you back to the beginning point of your run.
 If you’re striving for better performance, the Polar Running Index measures your performance over say, 1 or 3 months, and shows progression based on your pace and heart rate.

 The Suunto’s Ambit3 is made for the hard-core runner.

 The built-in GPS and smart connectivity provides precise route tracking functionality.

 Sync the tracker with the Suunto Movescount app to customize run settings and monitor your performance.

 The Suunto Ambit3 has a number of sensors including a compass, heart rate sensor that works underwater, altitude sensor and the GPS sensor.

 If you’re looking for route guidance and additional running data that determines how the outdoor elements affect your running, this premium activity tracker is a worthwhile investment.